entrity/stackedit-computer-vision/papers-read/Detail/Context-Dependent Diffusion Network for Visual Relationship Detection.md

 $$Z = f(W\odot \hat{A}X)$$

 For the semantic graph, the feature embedding $X$ is the semantic embedding (word2vec?).
-For the spatial graph, the feature embedding $X$ is the output of the R-CNN.
+For the spatial graph, the feature embedding $X$ is the output of the R-CNN?

 After the diffusion layer is run over each graph, its outputs are concatenated.